Fort Myers Wrongful Death Lawyers

 - Medical errors – According to research from Johns Hopkins, 10% of all U.S. deaths are due to medical errors or medical malpractice.
 Among these errors are diagnostic errors, surgical errors, and medication errors.

 - Workplace accidents – Fatal accidents can occur at any workplace.
 However, they are especially prevalent among workers in the construction, transportation, and law enforcement industries.
-If a fatal accident occurs due to faulty equipment or conditions in which standard safety procedures were not followed, the fatality may be a wrongful death.
+When faulty equipment or unsafe conditions cause a fatal accident because someone failed to follow standard safety procedures, the law may classify the fatality as a wrongful death.

 Filing a Florida Wrongful Death Claim